JaedenRotondo/health-super-app/README.md

 ### Goals and Methods
 According to [digitical.gov](https://digital.gov), usability is "how easily and effectively people can accomplish their goals using a product or system, while having a positive experience."

 Based on this, the goal of usability testing should be to see if the users were able to accomplish what they wanted to do in the app.
-For example, if they were able to sign up, login, book an appointment, track symptoms and take symptoms tests.
+For example, if they were able to sign up, log in, book an appointment, track symptoms and take symptom tests.
 Here are some survey questions we can ask users after user-testing the app:

 1. How intuitive do you rank the application overall?
 Was it positive or negative?
 2. How was your experience tracking symptoms?
 Were there symptoms you had that were missing?